 Who says you cannot raise more than one flock of chicks?
 The multi-brooder is a good choice if you want to go into the poultry business or if you want to raise an army of chickens.

-While you can make this as high as you could, we would suggest not to make it taller than you.
+While it’s possible to make this brooder quite tall, we suggest not making it taller than your own height for ease of maintenance and observation.
 This would make it difficult to monitor the levels that are above you, and that might cause more accidents than usual.

 The expandable brooder is the best choice if you constantly have chicks who need extra loving care but never know how many chicks you are anticipating for each batch.
 On the other hand, it is also a great choice if you can’t commit to a large brooder or you dislike transferring the chicks to a bigger brooder when they start to grow.